FDumarey/MSX/README.md

 ## Future
 Really looking forward to the VR-Script language that will join the MSXVR.
 It seems to be some kind of C++ compiler that compiles to Z80 machinecode and that is aware of the MSX BIOS functions.
 It will also do some kind of Intellisense as known in Visual Studio.

+## MyApps folder
+I'm really in love with the "new" MSX-BASIC compiler MSXBAS2ROM.
+See the Wiki for more information.
+In this folder, you will find some of my early succesfull tests with this compiler ;-)